Icinga/get-started-docs/doc/12-director.md

 ## Configure Icinga Director

-Create a new database resource for the Icinga Director database via the `Configuration` > `Application` > `Resources`.
+Create a new database resource for the Icinga Director database via `Configuration` > `Application` > `Resources`.
 The resource defines the connection details for the Director database you created before.

 ![create-new-ressource](img/director/01-create-new-ressource.png)